deepanshu2singh/hello-world/README.md

 # hello-world
-thus is deepanshu singh
+this is deepanshu singh
-a git hub noob
+a github noob
-presenting myself as starting developer i and type on keyboard organize well and maintain
+presenting myself as starting developer i can type on keyboard organize well and maintain a website